ismailperachaprogramming/Food-Fantasy/README.md

-# CS1D_Project1
+# Food Fantasy

-Your team is to write a program that reads data and stores it in a data structure of your choice.
+The team is to write a program that reads data and stores it in a data structure of your choice.
 The data structure must have the ability to hold information for at least 20 fast-food restaurants (the initial data contains fewer than that) where each fast-food restaurant may have a